puppetlabs/puppetserver/documentation/dev_debugging.markdown

 ## `pry`

+### Installation

 Pry is another popular gem for introspecting Ruby code.
-It is compatible with JRuby, so you can install it via:
+It is compatible with JRuby.
+Install `pry` when running a packaged version of puppetserver using:

-    $ puppetserver gem install pry
+    $ sudo puppetserver gem install pry --no-ri --no-rdoc

 Or, if you're running puppetserver from source:

-    $ lein gem -c /path/to/puppet-server.conf install pry
+    $ lein gem -c ~/puppet-server/puppet-server.conf -- install pry \
+      --no-ri --no-rdoc

+### Usage

+`puppetserver` should be run in the foreground to make use of the pry repl.
+This involves stopping the background service and starting the server in the foreground with the `puppet foreground` subcommand:

+    $ sudo service puppetserver stop
+    $ sudo puppetserver foreground

 After installing, you can add a line like this to the Ruby code: